juan-90s/Multi-Tetris/README.md

 $ sudo apt install zlib1g libpng-dev
 ~~~

+Download FindSDL cmake module from [aminosbh/sdl2-cmake-modules](https://github.com/aminosbh/sdl2-cmake-modules), move the cmake directory into this project's root path.
+Make sure the path is correct as CMAKE_MODULE_PATH in Cmakelist.

 ## Build
 You can use cmake on Mac and Linux to build Unix Excutable
 ~~~